 Let's say we have an app where the user can order food 🥙 from a complete stranger and we show this food in 2 different ways.
 Some of the products are immediately available, while others are yet to go on sale and have the coming soon label.
 Below I've attached an overview image of what these list items might look like.

-They look a little different, one has a box with information at the bottom, while the other has a box with information at the top, a darkened image, and the text COMING SOON.
+They look a little different, one has a box with information at the bottom, while the other has a box with information at the top, a darkened image, and the COMING SOON text.

 We can program the display of these items in the simplest way using lots of ifs, creating very ugly, unusable code that no one will want to touch later. 🤢 What if we suddenly have to add a food type like unavailable or sold out.
 It would be a disaster.

-Let's start with the definition of Record from the Typescript documentation.
+Let's start with the definition from the documentation.